vazco/meteor-universe-collection/README.md

 <a href="http://unicms.io"><img src="http://unicms.io/banners/standalone.png" /></a>

 # Universe Collection
-Collections on steroids, you can defined own remote methods, documents helpers by adding its using simple helpers method, or by preparing own class inherited from UniCollection.UniDoc.
 Universe Collections allows you to extend Meteor Collections by allowing you to define your own remote collection methods, add document.

 Features: